-We just finished a “geek cycle” at MTI which tested two different set/rep schemes for increasing 1RM strength in female athletes.
+In 2016 we conducted a “geek cycle” at MTI which tested two different set/rep schemes for increasing 1RM strength in female athletes.

 Anecdotally, in coaching strength sessions with women over the years at MTI, I’ve seen that in general, women are hesitant to push 1RM efforts.
 There could be many reasons for this … (a) women could simply not be as interested in increasing strength as men; (b) women in general have less lifting experience, and are therefore more fearful of going heavy; (c) women have less lifting experience, and in general simply are not as familiar with barbell exercises and therefore are more hesitant to go heavy.

 This mini-study addressed (b) and (c).
 We divided all our female lab rats, into two strength groups, Group 1 and Group 2, and conducted 1 Rep Max assessments on the Box Squat and Push Press.

 Both groups completed a 6-weeks, percentage based strength progression, training these two exercises two times per week.

 Group 1 trained heavy resistance (load) and low volume (reps).

 Group 2 trained moderate resistance (load) and moderate volume (reps).